minerllabs/basalt-benchmark/README.md

 ## Testing the training pipeline

-For small-scale test-run (5GB of data downloaded, minimal amount of training), run `./scripts/test_pipeline.sh`.
+For a small-scale test run (5GB of data downloaded, minimal amount of training), run `./scripts/test_pipeline.sh`.

 This will do the following:
-1) Download 5GB of data: a small subset of data for each BASALT task + smallest OpenAI VPT foundation model for playing Minecraft.
+1) Download 5GB of data: a small subset of data for each BASALT task + the smallest OpenAI VPT foundation model for playing Minecraft.
 2) Embed the dataset using the VPT model (turn video frames into smaller embeddings).
-3) Train a behavioural cloning agent on top of the embeddings using `imitation` library
+3) Train a behavioural cloning agent on top of the embeddings using the `imitation` library
 4) Roll out the trained model in Minecraft to produce the videos ready for human evaluation.

 This will create a new directory `pipeline_test_data`, which will contain all the downloaded data, trained models and resulting rollouts.

-If everything is succesful, you should have a directory `pipeline_test_data/rollouts/` directory with following structure:
+If everything is successful, you should have a directory `pipeline_test_data/rollouts/` directory with the following structure:

 ```
 pipeline_test_data/rollouts/